Our water polo team practices Thursdays 8:30pm - 9:30pm at MacEwan University Pool.

-We train from the Thursday following Labour Day (Sept 8) until the Thursday preceding Victoria Day (May 18).
+We train from the first Thursday after Labour Day until the week before Victoria Day.
 We take two weeks off at the end of December for the holidays.

 A number of players also participate with the Edmonton Tsunami Club's Masters Group.
-This group scrimmages Sundays this year, also at NAIT pool.
-To join our players who go to this group, see Corey.
+To join our players who go to this group, see https://www.edmontontsunami.com/.

 In addition, practices fees for water polo alone are:

 Members who want to swim as well as play water polo save on their fees!
 We also offer drop-in memberships for those who wish to swim with us only occasionally.

 For all the details on our membership fees, see the Registration page

 Frequently Asked Questions